-- Attendance by staff for necessary workshops, conferences, webinars, and/or other transportation planning including non-motorized uses, events as opportunities are available and as needed (LTC staff). - In-house training with staff as necessary (LTC and County staff).
+- Attendance by staff for necessary workshops, conferences, webinars, and/or other transportation planning including non-motorized uses, events as opportunities are available and as needed. - In-house training with staff as necessary.

 Attendance of training events.

 Estimated Benchmarks: Ongoing for the complete fiscal year, dependent on when trainings are offered.